junnlikestea/bulkssrf/README.md

 ```
 gau hackerone.com | bssrf -v -t 10 -l xyzburpcollaborator.com
 ```
+### Common error
+BulkSSRF uses async concurrent http requests under the hood.
+If you encounter an error similar to "Too many open files" it means that there isn't enough available file descriptors on your system.
+You can fix this by increasing the limits available.
+There are lots of different guides available to increase the limits, [but here is one for linux](https://www.tecmint.com/increase-set-open-file-limits-in-linux/).
+I actually ran into this problem while writing the code.

 ### Disclaimer
 Developers have/has no responsibility or authority over any kind of: